I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_msfc_fcadapterhbaattributes.md

 Contains an ASCII string that is 256 bytes or fewer in length and that indicates the symbolic name for the fibre channel node.

-`NodeWWN`
+`HardwareVersion`

-Contains the 64 bit world-wide name that indicates the node name of the HBA.
-For a discussion of worldwide names, see the T11 committee's <i>Fibre Channel HBA API</i> specification.
+Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific hardware revision level of the HBA.

-`NumberOfPorts`
+`DriverVersion`

-Indicates the number of ports on the HBA.
+Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific version of the HBA miniport driver.

 `OptionROMVersion`

 Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific option ROM or BIOS version of the HBA.

-`SerialNumber`
+`FirmwareVersion`

-Contains an ASCII string that is 64 bytes or fewer in length and that identifies the serial number of the HBA.
+Contains an ASCII string that is 256 bytes or fewer in length and that indicates the vendor-specific firmware version of the HBA.

-`UniqueAdapterId`
+`DriverName`

-Indicates the unique adapter ID.
+Contains an ASCII string that is 256 bytes or fewer in length and that indicates the file name for the driver binary file.

-`VendorSpecificID`
+`MfgDomain`

-Indicates a vendor-specific ID.
+Contains the name of the HBA manufacturer.

 ## Requirements